kohei-us/mdds/doc/multi_type_vector.rst

 In this section we will demonstrate a way to traverse multiple instances of :cpp:class:`~mdds::multi_type_vector` "sideways" using the :cpp:class:`mdds::mtv::collection` class.
+What this class does is to wrap multiple instances of :cpp:class:`~mdds::multi_type_vector` and generate iterators that let you iterate the individual element values collectively in the direction orthogonal to the direction of the individual vector instances.

-The best way to explain this feature is to use a spreadsheet data as an example.
+The best way to explain this feature is to use a spreadsheet analogy.
 Let's say we are implementing a data store to store a 2-dimensional tabular data where each cell in the data set is associated with row and column indices.
-Each cell may store a value of string type, integer type, numeric type, etc.  In this example we'll be using data that looks like the following:
+Each cell may store a value of string type, integer type, numeric type, etc.
+And let's say that the data looks like the following spreadsheet data:

 .. figure:: _static/images/mtv_collection_sheet.png
    :align: center

 It consists of five columns, with each column storing 21 rows of data.
 The first row is a header row, followed by 20 rows of values.
-We will use one :cpp:class:`~mdds::multi_type_vector` instance for each column, create five instances for five columns, and store them in a vector.
+In this example, We will be using one :cpp:class:`~mdds::multi_type_vector` instance for each column thus creating five instances in total, and store them in a ``std::vector`` container.

 The declaration of the data store will look like this::